NightwindDev/Tweak-Tutorial/oldabi.md

 Quick note about static patchers: they are not perfect and may not work 100% of the time.
 In particular, there are issues with function blocks, so things like animation blocks in `UIView` will cause the device to crash.
 ## Relying on `Legacy arm64e Support`
 If all else fails, then you can add a dependency on `Legacy arm64e Support` in your tweak.
-This is not recommended, because as mentioned previously, the `Legacy arm64e Support` package causes system instability.
+This is not recommended and should be used as a last resort, because as mentioned previously, the `Legacy arm64e Support` package causes system instability.
 The proper way to depend on this is:
 ```
 Depends: firmware (<< 15.0) | cy+cpu.arm64v8 | oldabi
 ```